MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/list-class.md

 ### <a name="parameters"></a>Parametreler

+*Comp*<br/>
-*comp* ardışık öğeleri sıralamak için kullanılan karşılaştırma işleci.
+Ardışık öğeleri sıralamak için kullanılan karşılaştırma işleci.

 ### <a name="remarks"></a>Açıklamalar